AnurajBhaskar47/Heroku_challenge/frontend/README.md

 3. **Authentication loops**: Clear localStorage and refresh the page
 4. **Build errors**: Ensure Node.js version >= 18.0.0

-### Development Tips

-- Use React DevTools for component inspection
-- Check Network tab for API request/response details
-- Use `console.log` statements for debugging (remove before production)
-- Leverage Vite's hot reload for rapid development

 ## License

 This project is part of the Study Bud application suite.

 ## Support

-For technical support or questions about the frontend implementation, please refer to the main project documentation or contact the development team.
+For technical support or questions about the frontend implementation, please refer to the main project documentation.